About the Tourism and Events team

-The Tourism, Events and Visitor Economy Branch (TEVE) is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.
-The Branch:
+The Tourism and Events team is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.
+The team:

 - is part of the Creative and Visitor Economies Division at the Department of Jobs, Precincts and Regions (DJPR)

 - incorporates major and business events, policy, industry support and research.

-In supporting the Minister for Tourism and Major Events, TEVE:
+In supporting the Minister for Tourism and Major Events, the Tourism and Events team:

 - provides research and policy development across the Victorian Visitor Economy